nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Selecting a vendor

-1. Deleting a person while all persons are being shown
+1. Selecting a vendor while all the vendors are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all vendors using the `vendor` command.

+   1. Test case: `vendor i/1`<br>
+      Expected: First vendor is selected.
+The menu from the selected vendor is displayed.

+   1. Test case: `vendor`<br>
+      Expected: No vendor is selected.
+The list of vendors is displayed again.

+   1. Test case: `vendor i/0`<br>

+      Expected: No vendor is selected.
+Error details shown in status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `vendor i/x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Creating a new supper order

+1. Creating a supper order while a vendor has been chosen

+   1. Prerequisites: Select a vendor using the `vendor i/x` command (where x is the index of the chosen vendor).

+   1. Test case: `create`

+      Expected: New supper order created.

+1. _{ more test cases …​ }_

+### Viewing a current order

+1. Viewing an order while the order is currently active

+   1. Prerequisites: Create a supper order using the `view` command.

+   1. Test case: `order`<br>
+      Expected: All the items in the current order are displayed along with their associated quantities.

+1. _{ more test cases …​ }_

+### Adding an item

+1. Adding an item while an order is currently active

+   1. Prerequisites: Create a supper order using the `view` command.

-   1. Test case: `delete 1`<br>
+   1. Test case: `add i/1 q/1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: 1 order of the first item from the menu is added into the order.
+Details of the added order shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `add i/1 q/0`<br>
-      Expected: No person is deleted.
+      Expected: No item is added.
 Error details shown in the status message.
 Status bar remains the same.

+   1. Test case: `add i/0 q/1`<br>

+      Expected: No item is added.
+Error details shown in the status message.
+Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `add`, `add 0 9`, `add i/x q/y`, `...` (where x is larger than the menu size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Deleting an item

+1. Deleting an item while all items currently in the order are being shown

+   1. Prerequisites: List all items using the `view` command.
+Multiple items in the order.

+   1. Test case: `delete i/1`<br>
+      Expected: First item is deleted from the order.
+Details of the deleted order shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `delete i/0`<br>
+      Expected: No item is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `delete`, `delete i/x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.
+1. _{ more test cases …​ }

 ### Saving data